 The first site that you can go to is Ancestry, which has a dedicated Military Section.

-Chances are you may find your military ancestor and even if you don’t you will most probably find someone their in your family tree.
+Chances are you may find your military ancestor.
+Even if you don’t you will most probably find someone there in your family tree.

 The name of this site is refers to the flag folding ceremony at the funeral of a war veteran.

 You can search for your ancestor by either typing in their name or by searching through the different wars in U.S. history.